reticula-network/reticula-python/docs/installation.rst

 Python binding
 --------------

-Pre-compiled binding "Wheel"s are available for 64-bit Linux systems with glibc version 2.17 or above.
+Pre-compiled binding "Wheel"s are available for 64-bit Windows and Linux systems with glibc version 2.17 or above.
 You can install the most recent stable release from the PyPi index using pip:

 .. code-block:: console